 A Florida Lady Bird Deed helps transfer real estate to your chosen beneficiary at death without probate, while still letting you sell, refinance, or change beneficiaries anytime while you are alive.

-With a Florida Lady Bird Deed, the beneficiary typically completes the transfer by recording the death certificate in the county where the property is located, which usually avoids a probate transfer for that property.
+With a Florida Lady Bird Deed, the beneficiary typically completes the transfer by recording the death certificate, and sometimes a short affidavit, in the county where the property is located.
+This usually avoids a probate transfer for that property.

 Yes.
 A Florida Lady Bird Deed is designed to be revocable, which means you can update beneficiaries, replace the deed, or revoke it entirely as long as you still own the property.